grtjn/mlvagrant/README.md

 Install MarkLogic Content Pump - defaults to true

 Note: installs an MLCP version that matches ml_version, unless an explicit mlcp_installer was specified
+Note: this will force installation of JDK 8, and unzip (unzip required for installation)

 ### install_nodejs
 Install Node.js, npm, bower, gulp, forever (globally) - defaults to true

+### install_nodejs_lts
+Install Long-Term Support version of Node.js (v6 currently) - defaults to true

 ## install_ruby
 Install Ruby - default to true

-Note: Ruby is mostly already installed on CentOS, this is just to be certain
+Note: Ruby is mostly already installed on CentOS, this is just to be certain.
+Note: CentOS 7 comes with Ruby v2 out of the box.

 ### install_git
 Install Git command-line tools - defaults to true